stevetolvaj/SimpleTunes/README.md

 ## For Android Devices and Emulated Android Devices:

-- Download the apk file found at this link: https://github.com/cis3296s22/SimpleTunes/raw/main/app-debug.apk
+- Download the apk file by going to this link: https://github.com/cis3296s22/SimpleTunes and then click on release 2.0.
+Then download the apk file

 - Find the downloaded file in your file system, select the file and choose install